epasveer/seer/README.md

 Seer is meant to easily start the program to debug from the command line. gdb has multiple methods for debugging a program.
 So Seer natually does too.

     % seer --start myprog arg1 arg2                  # Debug myprog with its arguments.
 Break in main().
     % seer --run   myprog arg1 arg2                  # Debug myprog with its arguments.
 Run it immediately without breaking.
     % seer --attach <pid>  myprog                    # Debug myprog by attaching to the currently running pid.
     % seer --connect <host:port> myprog              # Debug myprog by connecting to the currently started gdbserver process.
     % seer --core <corefile> myprog                  # Debug a corefile for myprog.

     % seer                                           # Bring up a dialog box to set the program and debug method.
     % seer myprog arg1 arg2                          # Bring up a dialog box to set the debug method.

     % seer --config                                  # Bring up Seer config dialog.
                                                      # Save settings with 'Settings->Save Configuration'.

 A breakpoint file can be read for --start and --run modes.
 This file contains previously saved breakpoints (breakpoints, catchpoints, printpoints, etc.)

-    % seer --run -b myprog.brk  myprog arg1 arg2   # Debug myprog with its arguments.
+    % seer --run --bl myprog.brk  myprog arg1 arg2   # Debug myprog with its arguments.
                                                      # Run it immediately and break at points describe in
                                                      # myprog.brk

+A breakpoint function can be set for --start and --run modes.
+The function can be a function name or an address (eg: _start or 0xadad23220)

+    % seer --run --bf _start myprog arg1 arg2        # Debug myprog with its arguments.
+                                                     # Run it immediately and break in the function '_start'.

+The Assembly Tab can be shown for --start and --run modes.

+    % seer --start --sat yes myprog arg1 arg2        # Debug myprog with its arguments.
+                                                     # Break in "main" and show the Assemby Tab.

+The program's starting address can be randomizes for --start and --run modes.
+Normally gdb runs the program with no start address randomization.

+    % seer --start --sar yes  myprog arg1 arg2       # Debug myprog with its arguments.
+                                                     # The program's start address is randomized.

+See "-h" for the full Seer help.

+    % seer -h

+**Some of the command line options can be permamently set in the Seer configuration.**

+    % seer --config                                  # Bring up Seer config dialog.
+                                                     # Save settings with 'Settings->Save Configuration'.

 Building Seer
 =============